 McBain is a tiny city located in the state of Michigan.
 With a population of 642 people and just one neighborhood, McBain is the 538th largest community in Michigan.

-McBain is a blue-collar town, with 36.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in McBain, you'll notice that it is more blue-collar than most other communities in America.
+36.59% of McBain’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, McBain is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in McBain who work in office and administrative support (16.16%), food service (13.41%), and management occupations (8.23%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 McBain has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 McBain has few renters and college students.
 But the biggest reason it is quieter in McBain than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, McBain may be for you.